tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 TLM-2.0 defines a base object, called the *generic payload*, for moving data between components.
 In SystemC, this is the primary transaction vehicle.
-In SystemVerilog, this is the default transaction type, but it is not the only type that can be used (as will be explained more fully in Section 2.4.2).
+In `uvm-python`, this is the default transaction type, but it is not the only type that can be used (as will be explained more fully in Section 2.4.2).